This is a wonderful, old-fashioned apple pie recipe that features a hint of bourbon for a lot of smooth apple flavor. —Julie | Sweet and Spicy Monkey

 apple pie spice

-Prepare your pie dough at this time.
-If using store bought pie crust, remove from refrigerator and bring to room temperature.
-This helps it roll out easier without cracking.
-Place into pie pan.
+- Prepare the pie dough at this time.
+If using store-bought pie crust, bring to room temperature.
+This helps it to roll out easier without cracking.
+Place into a 9-inch pie pan.

-Pour apples into prepared pie shell.
-Cover with remaining pie shell.
-Make a few slices in top crust to help vent while baking.
+- Pour the apples into the prepared pie shell.
+Cover with the remaining pie shell.
+Make a few slits in the top crust to help vent while baking.
 Transfer to the oven and bake, checking at the 20-minute mark and covering with the edges with foil if the crust is browning too quickly, for 45 minutes.

-Place back into oven for 5 to 10 minutes, or until pie crust is lightly golden brown.
+- Return to the oven and continue to bake for 5 to 10 minutes, until the pie crust is lightly golden brown.

-Remove from oven and let cool for 2 to 3 hours.
-Best served warm and topped with vanilla ice cream or a dollop of whipped cream on top.
+- Let cool for 2 to 3 hours.
+The pie is best served warm and topped with vanilla ice cream or a dollop of whipped cream on top.